 PH284 is an odorless, tasteless synthetic investigational pherine nasal spray with a novel, rapid-onset potential MOA that is fundamentally differentiated from the MOA of all currently approved treatments for the loss of appetite associated with chronic disorders such as cancer.
 Cachexia is a serious but under-recognized consequence of many chronic diseases with body mass loss of >10% and a prevalence of 5 to 15 %.
 We believe PH284 may have therapeutic potential for improving subjective feelings of hunger in patients with cachexia.
-We are currently evaluating the path forward for PH284, including planning for studies we believe will be necessary to submit a U.S. IND for further Phase 2 clinical development of PH15 for the treatment of cachexia, on our own or with collaborators, including the appropriate patient populations for demonstrating an increase in appetite and weight gain.
+We are currently evaluating the potential path forward for PH284, including an assessment of completed studies and studies we believe are necessary to submit a U.S. IND for potential further Phase 2 clinical development of PH15 for the treatment of cachexia, including the appropriate patient populations for demonstrating an increase in appetite and weight gain.